-- Possible signs of alopecia areata for some individuals.
+- Possible signs of alopecia areata in some individuals

 Is eyebrow and/or eyelash restoration procedure safe?

-Yes, it is a minimally invasive micro surgical procedure.
-Usually 1 session is all that is required.
+Yes, it is a minimally invasive micro-surgical procedure.
+One session is usually all that is required.

 Where does the donor hair come from?
 How is the procedure done?

 The donor hair is extracted one follicle at a time from either your scalp or your leg.
-The donor is usually taken from a site that furnishes finer rather than coarser hair; finer hair is a better “match” for eyebrow hair.
-Donor hair is transplanted micro surgically 1 or 2 hairs at a time.
+The donor hair is usually taken from a site that furnishes finer rather than coarser hair, as finer hair is a better and closer “match” for eyebrow hair.
+Donor hair is transplanted micro-surgically 1 or 2 hairs at a time.
 Each graft is placed into an incision prepared for it.
-The use of single hairs or micrografts permits meticulous adherence to the eyebrow contour for a natural appearance.
+The use of single hairs, or micrografts, permits meticulous adherence to the eyebrow contour for a natural appearance.

 Yes, they are your own naturally growing hair.
-In many cases, they are more beautifully shaped and contoured than what you were born with.
+In many cases, the end results look more beautifully-shaped and contoured than that which you were born with.

 A consultation with Dr. Amiya Prasad at PRASAD Cosmetic Surgery will answer any questions you may have about the procedure and recovery time.
 Feel free to contact us to schedule an appointment with us.